pchain-org/pchain-guide/pchaindoc/source/introduction/staking.rst

 Before you staking on PCHAIN, please confirm which way you would like to take to participate in PoS Mining.

-- Bidder
+- Candidate node without delegations
 PCHAIN holders with a minimum of 100K+ PI and the required configuration set-up are directly eligible to vote for validator.
 Dynamic staking ranking at each voting round will then determine if selected to be a next Epoch Validator.

-- Candidate
+- Candidate node with delegations
 If PCHAIN holders want to get the supports from delegation, they should be with a minimum of 10k PI and the required configuration set-up, and should apply for candidate first.
-Then they can compete against bidders for the validator via voting.
+Then they can compete against those nodes without delegations for the validator via voting.
 Dynamic staking ranking at each voting round will then determine if selected to be a next Epoch Validator.

 - Delegator
 PCHAIN holders with a minimum of 1K PI can delegate PI to candidate(s).
 Once his candidate succeed in voting for validator, he will get his PoS Mining reward based on his delegation percentage.